Heuberger/Puzzle/docs/index.md

 There are basically two ways to execute the game:

-1. `Java Web Start` - complicated but includes automatic updates, desktop shortcut
+1. `Java Web Start` - a bit complicated but includes automatic updates, desktop shortcut
 2. `local` - just no updates or desktop shortcut, but easy